 In recent years, a substantial amount of our consolidated revenues were recognized from customers outside of the United States.
-For example, 41% of our revenues in fiscal 2020 and 51% of our revenues in fiscal 2019 were recognized from sales outside the United States.
+For example, 38% of our revenues in fiscal 2021 and 41% of our revenues in fiscal 2020 were recognized from sales outside the United States.
 We also manufacture certain of our products and purchase a portion of our raw materials and components from suppliers in other foreign countries.
+The ongoing war between Ukraine and Russia has caused increased raw material costs and material shortages and, as a result, adversely impacted certain of our suppliers.
 Our international operations are subject to a variety of risks that we do not face in the United States, including:

-- potentially longer payment cycles for sales in foreign countries and difficulties in collecting accounts receivable; - difficulties in staffing and managing our foreign offices and the increased travel, infrastructure and legal compliance costs associated with multiple international locations; - additional withholding taxes or other taxes on our foreign income and repatriated cash, and tariffs or other restrictions on foreign trade or investment, including export duties and quotas, trade and employment restrictions; - imposition of, or unexpected adverse changes in, foreign laws or regulatory requirements; - increased exposure to foreign currency exchange rate risk; - reduced protection for intellectual property rights in some countries; and - natural disasters, pandemics, political unrest, war or acts of terrorism.
+- potentially longer payment cycles for sales in foreign countries and difficulties in collecting accounts receivable; - difficulties in staffing and managing our foreign offices and the increased travel, infrastructure and legal compliance costs associated with multiple international locations; - additional withholding taxes or other taxes on our foreign income and repatriated cash, and tariffs or other restrictions on foreign trade or investment, including export duties and quotas, trade and employment restrictions; - imposition of, or unexpected adverse changes in, foreign laws or regulatory requirements; - increased exposure to foreign currency exchange rate risk; - · reduced protection for intellectual property rights in some countries; and - natural disasters, pandemics, political unrest, war or acts of terrorism.